rossta/rossta.github.com/source/blog/2020-08-02-visual-guide-to-webpacker.html.md

 Confused about how Webpacker works in Rails?
 Let's unpack it with some diagrams.

-Before we get to Webpacker, a quick word on how things look when requests are served with the Rails asset pipeline in development, as a comparison.
+First, we'll see how things look when requests are served with the Rails asset pipeline in development, as a comparison.

 #### HTML request with the asset pipeline